 jjzhu I am the head of an independent research group at the Weierstrass Institute for Applied Analysis and Stochastics, Berlin.
 Previously, I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
 My Ph.D. study was in optimization and numerical analysis, at the University of Florida.
 See here for a short bio.
 I also write a non-research blog here.
 However, the update frequency depends on how busy I am at the moment.

 Overall, I am interested in computational algorithms and dynamical systems.
 My group focuses on research in state-of-the-art machine learning and optimization.
-Specifically, I started my research career in optimization and subsequently became interested in the robustness theory for machine learning.
+Specifically, I started my research career in optimization and subsequently became interested in the robustness theory for machine learning and kernel methods.
 That requires us to use computational optimization tools that can manipulate probability distributions, which are inherently infinite-dimensional.
-It led me to my current interests in variational methods for machine learning and optimization over probability distributions, rooted in the theory of gradient flows and optimal transport of probability measures.
+It led me to my current interests in variational methods for machine learning and optimization over probability distributions, rooted in the theory of gradient flows and optimal transport.

 To get in touch, click the icon at the bottom of the page.